MajuShree/HospitalPateintManager/README.md

 ##  Known Notes

 - The app uses the **cross-platform (Metal) Look & Feel** to ensure buttons and colours render correctly on all operating systems including Windows.
 - All 10 sample patients are pre-loaded on startup for demonstration purposes.

-## 📄 License

-This project is intended for **educational purposes** as part of a Java programming course assignment.

 ---

 ## 👩‍💻 Author

 **Majushree**
-Java Programming — Modules 1, 2 & 3
-*Hospital Patient Record Manager — Swing Project*